- 1. Learn History at War Remnants Museum

->> See detailed guide and stories discovering Cu Chi Tunnels|
+|>>> See detailed guide and stories discovering Cu Chi Tunnels|

 3. Jade Emperor Pagoda – Phuoc Hai Pagoda

-6. Reunification Palace
+4. Reunification Palace

-Address: 135 Nam Kỳ Khởi Nghĩa, Bến Thành, Quận 1
+- Address: 135 Nam Kỳ Khởi Nghĩa, Bến Thành, Quận 1

-Open hours: 7:30 am – 11 am and 1 pm – 4 pm daily.
+- Open hours: 7:30 am – 11 am and 1 pm – 4 pm daily.
 However, occasionally the Palace can be completely closed when there’s a large official event taking place.
 So make sure it’s open the day you plan to go.

-Entrance price: 30,000 VND per person
+- Entrance price: 30,000 VND per person

-How to get there: From Ben Thanh Market, you can walk there in about 10 minutes, it’s located right in the heart of Saigon in District 1.
+- How to get there: From Ben Thanh Market, you can walk there in about 10 minutes, it’s located right in the heart of Saigon in District 1.

-Recommended tour: Sai Gon – Cai Be – Phu Quoc Tour
+|Recommended Ho Chi Minh tour: Sai Gon – Cai Be – Can Tho – Phu Quoc Tour – 4 Days|

-7. Binh Tay Market
+5. Binh Tay Market

 You’re going to hear most about Ben Thanh Market.
-But I actually found Binh Tay Market to have better prices, be a more local experience, and I overall enjoyed visiting it more than Ben Thanh.
-Binh Tay Market is one of the major official markets, located in the Cho Lon area of Ho Chi Minh City, what is Chinatown.
+However, Binh Tay Market has its very own charm that I didn’t see in Ben Thanh.
+Located in Cho Lon Area which is the city’s Chinatown, Binh Tay is no doubt a major market where you can enjoy a lot of things.
 It has a similar feel to it as Ben Thanh, and even many of the products that are sold – from clothes to food – are basically quite similar.

 If you are looking to do some shopping when you’re in Ho Chi Minh City, at Binh Tay Market you’ll find just about everything made or produced in Vietnam from clothes to snacks.
 There’s a huge section of Vietnamese cooking utensils, nuts, spices, and tools.

-Address: Bình Tây Market, 57 Tháp Mười, 2, Quận 6, Hồ Chí Minh, Vietnam
+- Address: Bình Tây Market, 57 Tháp Mười, 2, Quận 6, Hồ Chí Minh, Vietnam

-Open hours: 6 am – 7 pm daily for the main indoor market section, 5 am – 9 am or so for the outdoor wet market
+- Open hours: 6 am – 7 pm daily for the main indoor market section, 5 am – 9 am or so for the outdoor wet market

-How to get there: The market is located in District 5, and it’s easiest to just jump in a taxi to get there.
+- How to get there: The market is located in District 5, and it’s easiest to just jump in a taxi to get there.
 From Ben Thanh Market it cost me 110,00 VND, and the ride took about 15 minutes.

-8. Ho Chi Minh Central Post Office
+6. Ho Chi Minh Central Post Office

 The Central Post Office in Ho Chi Minh is a glorious example of French colonial architecture, perfectly preserved with as much style as when it first opened in 1891.
 The building still functions as the city’s main post office and sending a letter or postcard home is highly recommended for a taste of living history.
 Beautiful from any angle, this building was designed by Gustave Eiffel, who also designed the Eiffel Tower in Paris.